paulchyz/OCI_Streaming_Pipeline/README.md

 4. In another browser tab with your main OCI Console open, navigate to the hamburger menu at the top-left of the webpage, and type `functions` into the search field.
 Click the listing that appears on the page that contains the words `Applications` and `Functions`.
 5. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 6. Click on the hyperlinked Application object you created, called `streaming_app`.
-7. Click on the hyperlinked Function object you created, called `streaming_fnc`.
+7. Click on the hyperlinked Function object you created, called `streaming_fnc_UNIQUESTRING`.
 8. Click `Configuration` on the left-hand side of the page, and add the `Key`:`Value` pair indicated below into their respective text fields:
 	\
 	\